miggiu/kasa_frontend/README.md

 ---

 ## Acknowledgments
-- Thanks to the creators of React, React Router, Vite and Docker.
+- Thanks to the creators of React, React Router, Vite, Jest and Docker.
 - Special thanks to https://github.com/Ileriayo/markdown-badges for the badges used in this README.md file.